Patrick-ring-motive/Forbidden-Techniques-JS/README.md

 ```

 ## 7. Frozen Objects - Modifying Existing Properties
 We can modify non-primitive properties of frozen objects by essentially redirecting everything on property object to a new value.
 This can also be used to redefine a `const` in place.
-Keep in mind that this in place modification effects every reference to this propert object.
+Keep in mind that this in place modification effects every reference to this property object.
 ```html
 <script>
   //shorthand for defining properties on objects